-A thyroid nodule is a lump in your thyroid gland.
+A thyroid nodule is a lump that can develop in your thyroid gland.
 It can be solid or filled with fluid.
 You can have a single nodule or a cluster of nodules.
-Thyroid nodules are common and rarely cancerous.
+Thyroid nodules are relatively common and rarely cancerous.

-Your thyroid is a small butterfly-shaped gland that is located near your larynx (voice box).
-Your thyroid produces two hormones and secretes them into your bloodstream.
-The two thyroid hormones affect your heart rate, body temperature, and many body processes — a group of chemical reactions that, together, are called “metabolism.”
+Your thyroid is a small butterfly-shaped gland located near your larynx (voice box) and in front of the trachea (windpipe).
+Your thyroid produces and secretes two hormones that affect your heart rate, body temperature, and many body processes — a group of chemical reactions that, together, are called “metabolism.”

-Most thyroid nodules are not serious and don’t cause any symptoms.
-It’s possible for you to have a thyroid nodule without knowing it.
-Unless it becomes large enough to press against your windpipe and hamper your breathing, you may have no symptoms.
-Your doctor may be able to feel it during a physical exam.
+According to the Hormone Health Network, more than 90 percent of all thyroid nodules are benign (noncancerous).
+Most thyroid nodules aren’t serious and cause few symptoms.
+And it’s possible for you to have a thyroid nodule without even knowing it.
+Unless it becomes large enough to press against your windpipe, you may never develop noticeable symptoms.

 You may have a thyroid nodule and not have any noticeable symptoms.
-If the nodule increases in size, you may notice:
+But if the nodule gets large enough, you may develop:

 - hoarse voice

-If your nodule is producing extra thyroid hormones, you may develop symptoms of hyperthyroidism.
-These include:
+If your thyroid nodule is producing excess thyroid hormones, you may develop symptoms of hyperthyroidism, such as:

 - rapid, irregular heartbeat